Back in January, I read about a festival in New York City called the Governors Ball, and I thought to myself; WHY NOT?

 Read more about my day during the tour HERE.

 Getting the ferry back to the city at night, however, was spectacular.
 Seeing thousands of lights sparkle off the jet black water was magnificent.
 It was romantic and I really missed Brian at that moment, it would have been a lovely experience to share with him..
-(Next time!!)
+(Next time!!).
+Taking a night time boat trip along the river is a must if you are visiting.

 Our first stop was the American Museum of Natural History.
 A great tip for this place is that all the prices are suggested, so although an adult ticket is $22 you can actually pay whatever you want – I paid $10.
 It is an amazing museum and the top floor is filled with real dinosaur skeletons.
 They are mind blowing – I imagine bringing kids to see them is a great experience.
 The museum also has a floor of African wildlife, a planetarium, and a life-size blue whale, but for me the dinosaurs were by far the main attraction.